nus-cs2103-AY1920S1/duke/docs/README.md

 ### <a id="3.1"> 3.1 Install Duke</a>
 * Go to [Duke](https://github.com/honhaochen/duke/releases/tag/A-Release).

 * Download the `jar` file.
-* Create a folder name `data` along side with your `jar` file to save your progress inside it.

 * You may start having fun with it now!

 ### <a id="3.2">3.2 How to use</a>